 Since 2018, ACM India’s annual symposium COMPUTE has focused on computing education, bringing together faculty members and members of boards from various institutions to improve curricula, pedagogy and assessment in computing at the undergraduate level.

 The committee also periodically sets up task forces for specific purposes, as needed.
 One such task force studied effective methods for teaching programming, with the goal of influencing introductory programming courses in undergraduate programmes.
-More task forces are planned, for instance to evangelize updates by ACM to its model computing curriculum and to suggest effective mechanisms to strengthen connections between academia and industry.

 - Chitra Babu, SSN College of Engineering, Chennai